-We adopted a Code of Ethics applicable to our directors, officers and employees, and we have filed a copy of our Code of Ethics as an exhibit to this Amendment.
-You will be able to review our Code of Ethics by accessing our public filings at the SEC's web site at www.sec.gov.
+We adopted a Code of Ethics applicable to our directors, officers and employees, and we have filed a copy of our Code of Ethics as an exhibit to this Annual Report on Form 10-K. You will be able to review our Code of Ethics by accessing our public filings at the SEC's web site at www.sec.gov.
 In addition, a copy of our Code of Ethics will be provided without charge upon request from us.
 We intend to disclose any amendments to or waivers of certain provisions of our Code of Ethics in a Current Report on Form 8-K.